 "This upcoming battle is another reason why nothing can happen between us!
 I'm staying away from her to protect her!
 It's the only way we can come out of this—"

+That was the last straw for Rangiku.
 'That infuriating, pigheaded man!'

 "And what happens if one of you doesn't come out of it?
 Huh!
 What then?
 I'll tell you what!
 You will spend every single day of the rest of your existence wishing you'd had the guts to do something because you will never get the chance again!"